andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

 ## What we learned
 This example introduced new concepts and learnings:
 - control states can be nested -- the machine is then called a **hierarchical state machine**
-- compound states are control states which can have nested control states
+- compound states are control states that can have nested control states
 - compound states specify their initial control state with an initial transition to the target control state
 - the `createStateMachine` factory accepts an optional parameter which allows developers to inject dependencies into guards, and action factories
 - integration with React can be achieved manually or via the [`react-state-driven`](https://github.com/brucou/react-state-driven) library